John Mayer Thinks His Hands Are Dreamy Wonderlands

-John Mayer is known for a lot of things: singing about bubblegum tongues, being Katy Perry's favourite lover, tweeting with Nicki Minaj, dating and subsequently shading Taylor Swift, making weird faces while playing the guitar, saying some problematic things, writing songs the kids can relate to, and wearing two bluetooth earpieces in my favourite Funny-Or-Die video.
+John Mayer is known for a lot of things: singing about bubblegum tongues, being Katy Perry's favorite lover, tweeting with Nicki Minaj, dating and subsequently shading Taylor Swift, making weird faces while playing the guitar, saying some problematic things, writing songs the kids can relate to, and wearing two bluetooth earpieces in my favorite Funny-Or-Die video.

 He's also, of course, known for his brooding brown eyes and floppy hair.
 However, you might surprised to learn that the physical features he's most fond of are also his least noticeable – at least when he's not playing guitar.
 While hanging out with Andy Cohen and Bob Saget on Watch What Happens Live on Monday, Mayer answered a fan question about what makes his body a wonderland.